Henri Bergson: Education and career

-In 1901, the Académie des sciences morales et politiques elected Bergson as a member, and he became a member of the institute.
-In 1903 he contributed to the Revue de métaphysique et de morale a very important essay entitled Introduction to Metaphysics (Introduction à la metaphysique), which is useful as a preface to the study of his three large books.
+In 1901, the Académie des sciences morales et politiques elected Bergson as a member.
+In 1903 he contributed to the Revue de métaphysique et de morale an essay, Introduction to Metaphysics (Introduction à la metaphysique), which is useful as a preface to the study of his three large books.
 He detailed in this essay his philosophical program, realized in the Creative Evolution.

-On the death of Gabriel Tarde, the sociologist and philosopher, in 1904, Bergson succeeded him in the Chair of Modern Philosophy.
-From 4 to 8 September of that year he visited Geneva, attending the Second International Congress of Philosophy, when he lectured on The Mind and Thought: A Philosophical Illusion (Le cerveau et la pensée: une illusion philosophique).
+On the death of Gabriel Tarde, the sociologist and philosopher, in 1904, Bergson succeeded him as Chair of Modern Philosophy.
+From 4 to 8 September of that year, he visited Geneva, attending the Second International Congress of Philosophy, when he lectured on The Mind and Thought: A Philosophical Illusion (Le cerveau et la pensée : une illusion philosophique).
 An illness prevented his visiting Germany to attend the Third Congress held at Heidelberg.
-In these years, Bergson strongly influenced a young Jacques Maritain, perhaps even saving Maritain and his wife Raïssa from thoughts of suicide.
+In these years, Bergson strongly influenced Jacques Maritain, perhaps even saving Maritain and his wife Raïssa from suicide.

-His third major work, Creative Evolution, the most widely known and most discussed of his books, appeared in 1907.
-Pierre Imbart de la Tour remarked that Creative Evolution was a milestone of new direction in thought.
-By 1918, Alcan, the publisher, had issued twenty-one editions, making an average of two editions per annum for ten years.
-Following the appearance of this book, Bergson's popularity increased enormously, not only in academic circles but among the general reading public.
+Bergson's third major work, Creative Evolution, the most widely known and most discussed of his books, appeared in 1907.
+Pierre Imbart de la Tour remarked that Creative Evolution was a milestone of a new direction in thought.
+By 1918, Alcan, the publisher, had issued 21 editions, making an average of two editions per annum for ten years.
+Following the appearance of this book, Bergson's popularity increased enormously, not only in academic circles but among the general public.

-At that time, Bergson had already made an extensive study of biology including the theory of fecundation (as shown in the first chapter of the Creative Evolution), which had only recently emerged, ca. 1885 – no small feat for a philosopher specializing in the history of philosophy, in particular Greek and Roman philosophy.
+At that time, Bergson had already extensively studied biology, including the theory of fecundation (as shown in the first chapter of the Creative Evolution), which had only recently emerged, ca. 1885 – no small feat for a philosopher specializing in the history of philosophy, in particular Greek and Roman philosophy.
 He also most certainly had read, apart from Darwin, Haeckel, from whom he retained his idea of a unity of life and of the ecological solidarity between all living beings, as well as Hugo de Vries, from whom he quoted his mutation theory of evolution (which he opposed, preferring Darwin's gradualism).
-He also quoted Charles-Édouard Brown-Séquard, the successor of Claude Bernard at the Chair of Experimental Medicine in the Collège de France, etc.
+He also quoted Charles-Édouard Brown-Séquard, the successor of Claude Bernard at the Chair of Experimental Medicine in the Collège de France.

 Bergson served as a juror with Florence Meyer Blumenthal in awarding the Prix Blumenthal, a grant given between 1919 and 1954 to painters, sculptors, decorators, engravers, writers, and musicians.